decentraland/decentraland-npc-utils/README.md

 Other fields:

+- `name`: Optionally add a name to an entry, this serves to more easily refer to an entry.
 - `buttons`: An array of buttons to use in a question entry, covered in the next section.
 - `typeSpeed`: The text appears one character at a time, simulating typing.
 Players can click to skip the animation.
 Tune the speed of this typing (30 by default) to go slower or faster.
 Set to _-1_ to skip the animation.